Toxic Exposure: The Dangers of Carpet Installation and Carpet Cleaning in New York

 Back to Top

 If you work in the carpet installation or cleaning industries and are experiencing the symptoms of exposure to toxic chemicals, you need an attorney to help you navigate the workers’ compensation system in New York.
 The percentage of denied claims continues to rise in New York, and a worker may be unable to work and earn a living due to health problems related to chemical exposure over time.
-Our workers’ compensation attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have a rare breadth of experience in workers’ compensation cases, and have recovered millions of dollars for the people they serve.
+Our NYC workers’ compensation attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, have a rare breadth of experience in workers’ compensation cases, and have recovered millions of dollars for the people they serve.

 For a free case consultation, call (212) 986-7353 today.